LordDemonos/Quarm.Guide/_posts/2024-05-15-everything-we-know-about-kunark.md

 - Boogoog can now drop Mosscovered Branch and Mosscovered Twig randomly.
 - Both are Legacy Loot items that require level 20 to loot.
 - Jade Chokidai Prod now drops off of any mid level (conscript) or higher sarnak in the Lake of Ill Omen at 5% chance, including the Chancellor of Di`Zok, who now drops the Prod at 5% chance.
+- Up to two Xalgozian Fangs can now drop off of any "Xalgoz" creature in Kaesora at 5% per roll.
+Xalgoz himself also has this drop chance adjusted to the same rate.

 ## Instances and Quakes